Feet Don T Touch The Ground

 • Advancements in Vestibular Rehabilitation: Vestibular rehabilitation therapy (VRT) is a specialized form of physical therapy that helps individuals with vestibular disorders improve their balance and reduce dizziness.
 Recent advancements in VRT include the use of virtual reality (VR) technology to create immersive and challenging environments for balance training.
 VR-based VRT allows therapists to tailor exercises to specific needs and track progress more accurately.

 • Neuroimaging Studies of Anxiety and Dissociation: Neuroimaging techniques, such as functional magnetic resonance imaging (fMRI), are being used to study the brain activity of individuals with anxiety and dissociative disorders.
 These studies are helping researchers understand the neural mechanisms underlying feelings of detachment, unreality, and altered perception.
-For example, some studies have found that individuals with depersonalization/derealization disorder have reduced activity in brain regions involved in emotional processing and self-awareness.
+Here's one way to look at it: some studies have found that individuals with depersonalization/derealization disorder have reduced activity in brain regions involved in emotional processing and self-awareness.

 • Mindfulness-Based Interventions: Mindfulness-based interventions, such as mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT), are gaining popularity as treatments for anxiety, stress, and dissociation.
 Mindfulness practices involve focusing attention on the present moment without judgment, which can help individuals develop a greater sense of self-awareness and reduce feelings of detachment.